cipherprime/blog.cipherprime.com/_posts/2019-5-13-how-to-rescue-a-blog-from-the-wayback-machine.md

 As one of the best parts of the Internet Archive, the Wayback Machine is a magical resource that by all rights [shouldn't exist](https://www.xkcd.com/2102/).
 Started in 1996, it's probably one of my favourite things about the internet—good natured librarians working to preserve ephemeral bits of our history before they're forgotten forever.

-And since our humble little blog happened to get _juuust_ enough to be archived, we were lucky enough to have a snapshot saved from just before the KGB decided our nonsense posts were simply _too dangerous to exist_.
+And since our humble little blog happened to get _juuust_ enough traffic to be archived, we were lucky enough to have a snapshot saved from just before the KGB decided our nonsense posts were simply _too dangerous to exist_.

 To download the archive, I used the [Wayback Machine Downloader](https://github.com/hartator/wayback-machine-downloader), which after some [misadventures in Ruby](http://misheska.com/blog/2013/06/15/using-rbenv-to-manage-multiple-versions-of-ruby/) gave me a nice archive to work from.